 Decision B, C or D means that the author is supposed to respond to the reviewer comments and upload a revision.
 See How do I respond to reviewer comments and upload a revised manuscript?

 It is JMIR policy to avoid assigning new reviewers in round 2 (3, 4, ...) as we do not think it is fair to authors to present an entirely new perspective and list of comments beyond what reviewers pointed out in the first round.
-If reviewers from the previous round are not available then it is the task of the editor to evaluate if the comments have been addressed satisfactorily.
+If reviewers from the previous round are not available (no response or decline to re-review) then it is the task of the editor to evaluate if the comments have been addressed satisfactorily.

 It is also JMIR policy that an editorial decision B is usually followed by an editorial decision A (accept), after all minor comments are addressed by the authors.
 In some cases however the manuscript may be transferred to another journal even after a decision B (see Why has my article been transferred to another journal (or a transfer has been suggested), and what are my options?).